Albert221/shopify-recruitment-backend/README.md

 You can use one of the prebuilt binaries in the [Releases](https://github.com/Albert221/shopify-recruitment-backend/releases) section or build it yourself using instruction below.

 After first run, you can edit `config.ini` file and then re-run program with new settings.
+You probably also want to populate the `products` SQL table with some content.

 ### Requirements